-More information about "Sustainability Goals and Policy", please pcan QR pode or press click here.
+For more information about "Sustainability Goals and Policy", please scan QR Code or click the icon below.

 SUSTAINABILITY MANAGEMENT - SOCIETY ASPECT

 Social Policy and Practices

 Community Policy and Practices

 The Company adheres to the business credo that "an industry will be strong only when it is developed in tandem with society and environmental resposibility".
 Accordingly, the Company promotes community development activities in the areas that it operates by stressing "engagement" among relevant stakeholders, including communities, the government authorities, and involved organizations.
 This implementation is in line with the Company's Community Development Policy, whose primary aim is to improve the quality of life and well-being of local communities, empower the communities to become self-reliant in the long run and gain community acceptance.